joncamfield/satcommthreats/en.md

 #### Attacks against Satellite infrastructure

+"SpaceX's Starlink satellite internet service experienced a global outage on Thursday that lasted for over two hours[…] Users across the US, Europe, the UK and Asia reported issues on r/starlink, the service's Reddit page, and SpaceX even acknowledged the outage on Starlink's website.
+The company hasn't shared the number of people who were actually impacted, but it could be in the millions — as of the last Starlink network update, the service has over six million active customers globally.
+In announcing the service's recovery, Nicolls explained that the outage was due to a "failure of key internal software services that operate the core network," rather than any issue with SpaceX's satellite constellation or other hardware problems.
+Nicolls added that Starlink will "fully root cause this issue and ensure it does not occur again."
+<br /> *- Campbell, Ian Carlos (July 24, 2025) [Starlink outage: Service returns after over two hours down](https://www.engadget.com/science/space/starlink-outage-service-returns-after-over-two-hours-down-204002942.html) Engadget.*
+{: .notice}

 "The situation in Ukraine has demonstrated dependencies on space-based technologies (Starlink, for example, and other satellites and communications networks) during conflict.
-In 2024, we expect to see evidence of sophisticated state-sponsored cyber actors’ full spectrum Computer Network Exploitation capabilities to compromise space-based and associated ground support infrastructure and communications channels to interdict, disrupt, deny, degrade, destroy, or deceive an adversary—as well as to conduct espionage" <br /> *- Carmakal, Charles; Joyce, Sandra; Potti, Sunil; Venables, Phil; et al. (November 8, 2023) [Cybersecurity Forecast 2024](https://services.google.com/fh/files/misc/google-cloud-cybersecurity-forecast-2024.pdf") Google.*
+In 2024, we expect to see evidence of sophisticated state-sponsored cyber actors’ full spectrum Computer Network Exploitation capabilities to compromise space-based and associated ground support infrastructure and communications channels to interdict, disrupt, deny, degrade, destroy, or deceive an adversary—as well as to conduct espionage" <br /> *- Carmakal, Charles; Joyce, Sandra; Potti, Sunil; Venables, Phil; et al. (November 8, 2023) [Cybersecurity Forecast 2024](https://services.google.com/fh/files/misc/google-cloud-cybersecurity-forecast-2024.pdf) Google.*
 {: .notice}